Absence of strong CP violation

 The strong CP problem is considered one of the biggest unsolved problems in the elementary particles field.
 It is deeply rooted in the topological properties of the theory.
 A nonvanishing value of $\theta$ is expected to have a significant impact on the QCD vacuum~\cite{Callan:1979bg,tHooft:1981bkw}.
 In fact, there may be infinitely many `$\theta$ vacua', all separated by phase boundaries~\cite{Cardy:1981qy}.
 This raises the question why Nature chose $\theta=0$.
 In the first place, this suggests to look for correlations between $\theta$ and other parameters of the theory that are anthropically constrained.
 A `solution' was found by examining the renormalization group flow of the running coupling $\alpha_s$ depending on $\theta$ in the Yang-Mills theory~\cite{Nakamura:2019ind,Nakamura:2021meh}.
 It turned out that $\alpha_s$ and $\theta$ are driven to a fixed point, $1/\alpha_s = \theta = 0$, in the infrared exhibiting linear confinement.
 This led us to conclude that confinement implies CP invariance of the strong interaction~\cite{Nakamura:2019ind}.

-It is not obvious that this rules out any CP violation.
-What happens dynamically is that the color charges are screened, where the (Debye) screening length was found to be inversely proportional to $|\theta|$~\cite{Schierholz:2022wuc}.
+Then why this Letter?
+There is a loophole in this argument.
+Confinement is a property of the QCD vacuum, which is characterized by nonvanishing vacuum condensates, such as the gluon condensate~\cite{Schierholz:2025tns}, all of which are CP-even.
+CP violation, on the other hand, arises from correlations of the $\theta$ term with the electromagnetic current of the neutron, for example.
+This is a separate problem that explores different aspects of the vacuum.
+It is expected that QCD is analytic in $\theta$~\cite{Vafa:1984xg} at $\theta = 0$, which results in a smooth phase transition or crossover.
+This will carry over to hadron observables.
+It is therefore possible to find a stable neutron and a nonvanishing dipole moment for $|\theta| > 0$.
+Current lattice calculations of the electric dipole moment also show this.
+The range of $\theta$ may be unexpectedly large.
+If $\theta$ is increased the color charges are gradually screened.
+The Debye screening length was found to be inversely proportional to $|\theta|$~\cite{Schierholz:2022wuc}.